truera/trulens/trulens_eval/README.md

 ## Installation and Setup

-Install trulens-eval from pypi.
+Install the trulens-eval pip package from PyPI.

 ```bash
     pip install trulens-eval
 ```

-Imports from langchain to build app, trulens for evaluation
+Imports from LangChain to build app, TruLens for evaluation

 ```python
     from IPython.display import JSON